Puerto Rican seminary begins work on ‘Smart Room’ thanks to DREAM Grant from Presbyterian Mission Agency

 Tags: digital, evangelical seminary of puerto rico, pcusa, presbyterian, puerto rico, remote learning, seminary, smart classroom, theological education, theology

-Ministries: Theology, Formation and Evangelism, Theological Education, Racial Ethnic & Women’s Ministries
+Ministries: Theology, Formation & Evangelism, Theological Education, Racial Equity & Women’s Intercultural Ministries